Pandemic surge in European house prices raises fears of new bubble

 This week, Finland’s central bank warned about levels of household debt, echoing concerns at Sweden’s Riksbank and many other European authorities over the threat to the financial system.

-Household debt levels in the Nordics are amongst the highest in the world in relation to disposable income, based on OECD data.
+Household debt levels in the Nordics are amongst the highest in the world in relation to disposable income, based on OECD data here.

 NOT IN MY BACK YARD